 No matter how many times one has been to Kruger, one can just never get enough of it.
 It is too big.
 It changes colours and moods with every passing day.
 Established in 1898 to protect the wildlife of the lowveld in the country, the park contains a mind-boggling number of animal and plant species together with centuries old cultural treasures such as rock paintings and archaeological sites.

-The leopard episode was more sedate.
+The leopard episode was more sedate in comparison.
 I’m not too sure if it was a he or a she, but it sat on a rock, shaded by a thorn tree, licking its paws, yawning, lazing.
 Next to it lay its kill, dead to the world.
-A few metres in front of these two protagonists were us, a group of human beings, some desperately clicking away with their state of the art cameras weighed down by telescopic zoom lenses, whilst others gasped in awe (one of them being me) as we looked through our binoculars at the magnificence of an age-old food chain in play.
+A few metres in front of these two protagonists were us, a group of human beings, some desperately clicking away with their state-of-the-art cameras weighed down by telescopic zoom lenses, whilst others gasped in awe [one of them being me] as we looked through our binoculars at the magnificence of an age-old food chain in play.

 Kruger.
 Now you know what I mean.
 Each day, each moment is unique in this park as the wildlife within lives according to its own rules, in pure freedom.
 The few glimpses one gets of this world is no less a life lesson, that our earth belongs as much to these animals as it does to us.
 Luckily, parks like Kruger help keep the equation in place …

-And it is now time for me to go back home.
-It has been a wonderful past four weeks.
-Full of once in a lifetime experiences—all the ‘touristy’ stuff and many off-the-beaten-path moments.
+And it was now time for me to go back home.
+It had been a wonderful past four weeks.
+Full of once-in-a-lifetime experiences—all the ‘touristy’ stuff and many off-the-beaten-path moments.

 South Africa is an incredible country, with dramatic natural beauty, a rich chequered history and sadly, much human pain.
 But more importantly, it is the manifestation of the victory of hope, justice, and positive change through acceptance and forgiveness.
 I guess it sounds a bit clichéd, but, hey, I’d like to say it.
 South Africa, I love you. ❤